 How is your Credit History?

-The better your credit history, the better odds you will have success in obtaining a mortgage without the help of a Co-signer.
+The better your credit history, the better odds you will succeed in obtaining a mortgage without the help of a Co-signer.
 If you have a poor credit history, you may want to improve this by talking to your bank or a personal finance expert.

 Poor Credit history will mean higher interest rates until you improve your credit score.
-If you default on loans, credit cards, etc., you will lower your score.
+You will lower your score if you default on loans, credit cards, etc.

 A larger Downpayment May be needed than Imagined.

-Once you have an idea of your ideal home purchase price and your comfort level, You will now have to figure out how to save for a downpayment for your home.
+Once you have an idea of your ideal home purchase price and comfort level, You will have to figure out how to save for a downpayment for your home.

 Costs will vary on a newly constructed home or an existing home.

 Plus, don’t forget besides the down payment, you will want to consider the following of extras you may want or need into your lump sum of the total cost of what you want to do as part of your home buyers plan to make sure its a qualifying home for the mortgage loan lender.
 You can estimate about 3% for closing costs.